-This short post introduces how to create your own OpenAI gym environment.
+This short post introduces how to create your own OpenAI Gym environment.

 The problem